quickwit-oss/quickwit/docs/concepts/architecture.md

 Quickwit cluster distributes search workloads while keeping nodes stateless.

 Thanks to the hotcache, opening a split on Amazon S3 only takes 60ms.
 It makes it possible to remain totally stateless: a node does not need to know anything about the indexes.
 Adding or removing nodes takes seconds and does not require moving data around.

-**Cluster discovery**

-Quickwit uses a gossip protocol to manage membership and broadcast messages to the cluster provided by [artillery project](https://github.com/bastion-rs/artillery/).
-The gossip protocol is based on [SWIM: Scalable Weakly-consistent Infection-style Process Group Membership Protocol](https://www.cs.cornell.edu/projects/Quicksilver/public_pdfs/SWIM.pdf) with a few minor adaptations.

 **Rendezvous hashing**